by Linda Barth

 “Where’s Brooke?
 I thought she’d be here.
 I wanted to thank her for helping me this morning.”
 I glance around the chamber as if I think she’s going to suddenly appear.
 “Did she tell you I have plenty of time today to work with you?”

 Olivia seems to relax, like she doesn’t want to get into anything uncomfortable either and she’s glad I changed the subject.
 Her smile seems genuine, and it makes me feel good, like she knows my heart’s in the right place.
 Another of Nana’s favorite sayings.
 How did Nana know so much about the world when she never left her home?
-I can still picture her on the front porch, the sunrise warming everything — the flowers, the mandolin in her lap, her faithful old dog, her twinkling eyes.
+I can still picture her on the front porch, the sunrise warming everything — the daisies in the garden, the mandolin in her lap, her faithful old dog, her twinkling eyes.

-I realize Olivia is answering my questions and I pull my thoughts back from a small town in the Allegheny Mountains to my new home.
+I realize Olivia is answering my questions, and I pull my thoughts back from a small town in the Allegheny Mountains to my new home.
 Maybe my forever home.

 “Brooke, Mary, and Sarah have taken all the toddlers and the preschool kids down to the wading pool, the one by the shallow hot springs.
 Kanin and Vincent are meeting them there.”
 She grins.
 “You know you can never have enough help with that group!”